Bozmoss/Physlumina/README.md

 Enable physics simulations to observe realistic object interactions.

+### Documentation:

+- See the Documentation PDF for an in-depth description of how this works.

 ### Contributing:

-We currently request no contributions until further notice.
+- We currently request no contributions until further notice.

 ### License: